wilsonw13/cs-blogs/blogs/Env Variables.md

 ---

 Create a `.env` file in the root directory and add in your variables.
-You can access these variables in JS through the `process.env` object.
+You can access these variables through the `process.env` object.

-\*\* Parcel uses the `dotenv` npm package thus you don't need to seperately install it.
+\*\* Parcel uses the `dotenv` npm package thus you don't need to separately install it.

 ## [Vue 2 (CLI)](https://cli.vuejs.org/guide/mode-and-env.html)